 In September 2011, the FASB issued an accounting update, which is intended to reduce the cost and complexity of the annual goodwill impairment test by providing entities an option to perform a "qualitative" assessment to determine whether further impairment testing is necessary.
 Specifically, an entity has the option to first assess qualitative factors to determine whether it is necessary to perform the current two-step test.
-If an entity believes, as a result of its qualitative assessment, that it is more-likely-thannot that the fair value of a reporting unit is less than its carrying amount, the quantitative impairment test is required.
-Otherwise, no further testing is required.
-This standard is effective for annual and interim goodwill impairment tests performed for fiscal years beginning after December 15, 2011.
+If an entity believes, as a result of its qualitative assessment, that it is more-likely-than-not that the fair value of a reporting unit is less than its carrying amount, the quantitative impairment tests performed for fiscal years beginning after December 15, 2011.
 Earlier adoption is permitted.
 We are currently evaluating the impact on the adoption of the update.